-- 1. The individual receives the NOV penalty letter stating the nature of the violation, the date the violation occurred and what action will be taken. - 2.
+- 1. The individual or supervisory staff receives the NOV penalty letter stating the nature of the violation, the date the violation occurred and what action will be taken. - 2.
 Individuals issued an NOV may request an Appeal hearing to challenge the NOV.
-Individuals must provide written notice to the Vice President of Airport Operations within (5) business days after receiving the penalty letter, detailing the basis for the appeal and any additional information that may provide justification for the appeal.
+Individuals must provide written notice to the Director of Airport Operations within seven (7) calendar days after the individual or supervisory staff received the penalty letter, detailing the basis for the appeal and any additional information that may provide justification for the appeal.
+The written notice must be delivered to the Airport